 Average credit score by age

-To summarize, the average FICO credit score by age is as follows:
+According to Experian, the average credit score by age in 2021 was:

 Factors that affect credit scores

 While age is not a factor in calculating your credit score, length of credit history is.
 The longer you have a line of credit open, the better it is for your credit score (just as long as you made on-time payments).